aaronbushell1984/CarbonCodeTechTest/README.md

 Write a Solidity smart contract that represents a simple asset with a fixed supply on the ~~Polygon~~ **Mumbai** (Polygon test) network.

 > @Aaron - "Modern contracts widely use industry standards such as open zeppelin, ERC proposals and services such as thirdweb.
-Token contract at _lib/contracts/prebuilts/token/TokenERC20.sol_ is audited, robust and feature rich."
+Token contract: [TokenERC20.sol](lib/contracts/contracts/prebuilts/token/TokenERC20.sol) is audited, robust and feature rich."

 **Requirements**